awsdocs/aws-doc-sdk-examples/dotnet/dynamodb/README.md

 orders, and products.
 Then we'll load that data into a relational database and Amazon DynamoDB.
-Finally, we'll run some SQL commands against the relational database, and show you the corresponding queries or scan against Amazon DynamoDB.
+Finally, we'll run some SQL commands against the relational database, and show you the corresponding queries or scan against an Amazon DynamoDB table.

 The three sets of data are in: